Mendocino County Truck Accident Lawyers

 We’ll tell you if you have a case or not, call (888) 488-1391 — We’re here 24 hours a day.

-Powerful Mendocino County Truck Accident Lawyers Defending The Injured
+Mendocino County Truck Accident Lawyers Protecting The Rights Of Injury Victims

 Apart from the truck collision itself, medical bills, lost wages, and emotional distress can leave you feeling overwhelmed.
-Securing legal representation can mean the difference between a life burdened by loss and one with enough resources to rebuild.
-At Arash Law, our Mendocino County truck accident lawyers are committed to helping victims untangle the wreck, hold the negligent parties accountable, and get maximum compensation.
-Call us at (888) 488-1391 for a free consultation.
+Mendocino County truck accident lawyers at Arash Law are committed to helping injury victims review their cases, determine liability, and pursue possible compensation.
+Call us at (888) 488-1391 for a free initial consultation.

 Paz v.
 Airfax Logistics (settled on 5/26/2020) – settlement in a case involving a client who was involved in a trucking accident and sustained a traumatic brain injury and other trauma.– TINA ESHGHIEH

-How Can Our Trusted Mendocino County Truck Accident Lawyers Help Bring Justice?
+How Our Mendocino County Truck Accident Lawyers Can Help

-- Pursue Maximum Compensation – We’ll make sure all your losses are properly accounted for.
-Beyond the medical expenses, we’ll make sure to include future treatments, the emotional turmoil suffered, and the impact on your earning potential.
+- Evaluate Your Damages — We can assist you in calculating the damages you sustained from your accident and give you an estimate.
+Beyond the medical expenses, we may also include future treatments, the emotional turmoil suffered, and the impact on your earning potential.

-Remember that you are not walking this path alone.
 Our Mendocino County law firm is here to listen to your story, answer your questions, and help you make informed decisions about your future.
-We’ll illuminate the road to justice and recovery so you feel supported and empowered throughout the process.

 What Makes Trucks Dangerous?